-The Responsible Action Protocol applies to students who seek assistance or medical treatment on their own behalf or on the behalf of another student.
+1. The RAP applies to students who seek assistance or medical treatment on their own behalf or on the behalf of another student.

-The Responsible Action Protocol does not apply if the student seeking help for another student purchased, supplied, or otherwise made available the alcohol or other drug to the student needing medical assistance.
+2. The RAP does not apply if the student seeking help for another student purchased, supplied, or otherwise made available the alcohol or other drug to the student needing medical assistance.

-Students considered for the Responsible Action Protocol are required to meet with a professional staff member from Student Housing & Residential Life, who, after evaluating the situation, may also refer the student to the Personal Growth and Counseling Center, and may be requested to complete educational sanctions that are consistent the nature of the incident.
+Students considered for the RAP are required to meet with a professional staff member from Student Housing & Residential Life, who, after evaluating the situation, may also refer the student to the Personal Growth and Counseling Center, and may be requested to complete educational sanctions that are consistent the nature of the incident.

 Even if there is not a disciplinary action, the incident will remain on file which can be used as a prior record should subsequent alcohol or other drug violations occur.

 If the student has any subsequent incidents, these will be handled through the regular conduct process.
-If a violation is found to occur, prior records, including involvement in the Responsible Action Protocol, will be considered for sanctioning purposes.
+If a violation is found to occur, prior records, including involvement in the RAP, will be considered for sanctioning purposes.

-The Responsible Action Protocol applies only to alcohol and other drug-related medical emergencies.
+The RAP applies only to alcohol and other drug-related medical emergencies.
 It does not apply to other prohibited behavior such as disorderly conduct (including physical or verbal abuse), property damage, or distribution of illicit substances.